SNodeC/snode.c/README.md

  which is a *component of the  package* `snodec`

-This library *transitively depends* on all other necessary and *only necessary* SNode.C, third party, and system libraries to get a fully linked and runnable application.
+This library *transitively depends* on all other necessary and *only necessary* SNode.C, third party and system libraries to get a fully linked and runnable application.

 Thus, the `CMakeLists.txt` file for our server and client applications looks like